Special Educational Needs and Disabilities SEN/D

 Meet the SEN/D Staff Team

-- The Governor with responsibility for SEN is Doctor Claire Ferguson
+- The Governor with responsibility for SEN is Mrs Diane Hanke

 - Mrs Reading is the SENDCo point of contact for pupils in Nursery and reception class

-- Mrs Williams (DHT) is the SENDCo point of contact for pupils in mainstream classes Y1-6.
-Mrs Williams is a THRIVE accredited practitioner and Deputy person for Safeguarding and Child Protection
+- Mrs Williams (DHT) is the SENDCo point of contact for pupils in mainstream classes Y1-6 and the Language Base.
+Mrs Williams is a Trauma Informed Schools accredited practitioner and mental health first aider and Deputy person for Safeguarding and Child Protection

-- Miss Salisbury (HT) is the point of contact for pupils in Language Base classes.
-Miss Salisbury is currently completing the National SENDCo Award and is the Designated person for Safeguarding and Child Protection and Looked After Children.
+- Miss Salisbury (HT) has completed the National SENDCo Award and is the Designated person for Safeguarding and Child Protection and Looked After Children.

 - We are also supported by NHS speech,communication and language therapists, the school Educational Psychologist Dr. Daniel Rouse and staff from the Positive Behaviour Team